aymanbagabas/dotfiles/README.md

 ```
 Colorscheme: Onedark
 Shell:       zsh/pwsh
-Terminal:    iTerm2/WindowsTerminal
+Terminal:    Ghostty/iTerm2/WindowsTerminal
 Font:        Inconsolata + NF
 ```

 ## Dependencies

 - `git` to clone the repository
-- `bash` to run the bootstrap script on *nix
+- `bash` to run the bootstrap script on \*nix
 - `powershell` to run the bootstrap script on Windows

 ## Installation